harika-majji/network_security_bot/README.md

 <h2> Step by step instructions for executions </h2>

-•	python train.py  # only once when the application runs </br>
 •	python ingest.py # only once until the db folder is generated with all the training data </br>
 •	python app.py    # execute this command to run the application